Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 business as well as the sciences to organize, process, and search large collections of structured data.
-NoSQL DBMSs are used for data that is extremely large and/or unstructured, such as collections of web pages, social media data (e.g., Twitter messages), and clinical notes.
+NoSQL DBMSs are used for data that is extremely large and/or unstructured, such as collections of web pages, social media data (e.g., Twitter messages), sensor data, and clinical notes.
 Extensions to these systems and also specialized single-purpose DBMSs provide support for data types that are not easily handled in statistical packages such as geospatial data, networks, and graphs.